wellwelwel/tsx-unexpected-module-status-3-issue/README.md

 </details>

 > [!NOTE]
 >
 > - Even using the explicit `commonjs` type in the _package.json_, the error remains the same.
-> - Despite using `“module”:“CommonJS”`, `"esModuleInterop": true` or no _tsconfig.json_, the error remains the same.
+> - Despite using `"module":"CommonJS"`, `"esModuleInterop": true` or no _tsconfig.json_, the error remains the same.

 ---